Antipope Benedict XIII: Avignon election

 In 1377, Pedro de Luna and the other cardinals returned to Rome with Pope Gregory, who had been persuaded to leave his papal base at Avignon.
+(Note: The pope was repeatedly urged by Catherine of Siena.
+Other considerations were the repeated embassies sent by the Roman people, and the war of Florence against the cities of the Papal States.)
 After Gregory's death on 27 March 1378, the people of Rome feared that the cardinals would elect a French pope and return the papacy to Avignon.
 Consequently, they rioted and laid siege to the cardinals, insisting on an Italian pope.
 The conclave duly elected Bartolomeo Prignano, Archbishop of Bari, as Urban VI on 9 April, but the new pope proved to be intractably hostile to the cardinals.
 Some of them reconvened at Fondi in September 1378, declared the earlier election invalid and elected Robert of Geneva as their new pope, initiating the Western Schism.
 Robert assumed the name Clement VII and moved back to Avignon.

 Clement VII sent de Luna as legate to Spain for the Kingdoms of Castile, Aragon, Navarre, and Portugal, in order to win them over to the obedience of the Avignon pope.
 Owing to his powerful relations, his influence in the Province of Aragon was very great.
 In 1393, Clement VII appointed him legate to France, Brabant, Flanders, Scotland, England, and Ireland.
 As such he stayed principally in Paris, but he did not confine his activities to those countries that belonged to the Avignon obedience.
 Following Clement's death on 16 September 1394, the cardinals met at Avignon.
 The conclave consisted of 11 French cardinals, eight Italians, four Spaniards, and one from Savoy, all proclaiming the ardent wish to reunite the church.
 The cardinals then elected Luna as the new pope, on the condition that he should labor to quell the schism, and should resign the papal dignity whenever the pope of Rome should do the same, or the college of cardinals demand it.

 In orange, the kingdoms subject to the Avignon papacy.

 On the death of Urban VI in 1389, the Roman College of Cardinals had chosen Boniface IX; the election of Benedict therefore perpetuated the Western Schism.

 At the start of his term of office, de Luna was recognised as pope by France, Scotland, Sicily, Castile, Aragon and Navarre.
 In 1396, Benedict sent Sanchez Muñoz, one of the most loyal members of the Avignon curia, as an envoy to the Bishop of Valencia to bolster support for the Avignon-based papacy in the Crown of Aragon.